moonfly-app/docs/faq.md

 We are a bootstrapped, fully owner-operated start-up, not backed by venture capital nor investors.

-We believe the money in social media belongs to content creators, not billionaires with abusive platforms; that's why we have created Moonfly to be a place where people producing engaging content can reap the benefits of their efforts and where consumers can support them.
+We believe the money in social media belongs to content creators, not billionaires with abusive platforms.
+Moonfly is a place where content creators can reap the benefits of their work and where other users can support them.

 #### Where is my data stored?